Seyla Benhabib and Jim Sleeper, 2007

 His essays for The New York Times, the Carnegie Council’s Journal of Ethics & International Affairs, and other venues, opposing Yale’s joint venture with Singapore to establish a liberal arts college there, were extensive and much-remarked.
 He has written extensively about real and fabricated crises in liberal education, for The New York Times, Salon, and other venues.
 He also writes frequently about controversies over freedom of speech, sometimes challenging ACLU positions, as in this essay on free speech’s two slippery slopes in Salon and more recently for The Baffler and The Los Angeles Review of Books.

 His “Obama Chronicles,” a series of columns covering the 2008 presidential campaign, were widely read.
-You can watch Sleeper on a PBS documentary about New York Mayor John Lindsay that was broadast in the spring and summer of 2010, and you can listen to him in a 20-minute NPR interview of May, 2010 on the 20th anniversary of the publication of his The Closest of Strangers: Liberalism and the Politics of Race in New York.
+You can watch Sleeper on a PBS documentary about New York Mayor John Lindsay that was broadcast in the spring and summer of 2010, and you can listen to him in a 20-minute NPR interview on the 20th anniversary of the publication of his The Closest of Strangers: Liberalism and the Politics of Race in New York.

-Sleeper is a member of the editorial board of the quarterly Dissent, for which he has written frequently since 1982, and for which edited In Search of New York (1987), a special edition of the magazine re-published by Transaction Books, containing original essays by the quarterly’s founding editor, Irving Howe, as well as by Ada Louise Huxtable, Michael Harrington, Alfred Kazin, Jim Chapin, Paul Berman, and many other notable contributors.
+Sleeper was a member of the editorial board of the quarterly Dissent from 1982 to 2021.
+He wrote for it frequently and edited a special edition of the magazine, In Search of New York (1987), re-published by Transaction Books, containing essays by the quarterly’s founding editor, Irving Howe, as well as by Ada Louise Huxtable, Michael Harrington, Alfred Kazin, Jim Chapin, Paul Berman, and many other contributors.

-At Yale Sleeper has taught seminars on new conceptions of American national identity and on journalism, liberalism, and democracy.
+As a lecturer in political science at Yale from 1999 to 2020, Sleeper taught seminars on new conceptions of American national identity and on journalism, liberalism, and democracy.

 Liberal Racism (Rowman & Littlefield, 2002) (First edition published by